Your Gardening Guide to Grow and Care for Foxgloves

 foxgloves in many colors in shopping carts

-A couple of years ago, I was pleasantly surprised when I made a trip to the grocery store and found a display of foxgloves just outside the doors.
+A couple of years ago, I was pleasantly surprised when I went to the grocery store and found a display of foxgloves just outside the doors.

 I bought every last one of them.
-They were quite a deal from what I remember.
+From what I remember, they were quite a deal.

-I had never grown these plants in my garden because I was a bit intimidated by them, especially because I heard they were a biennial flower which I didn’t know much about.
+I had never grown these plants in my garden because I was intimidated by them, especially because I heard they were a biennial flower, which I didn’t know much about.

-After bringing a cartload full of foxgloves home with me, I decided to do a bit of research, seeking answers to all the questions I had about growing these biennial foxgloves in my garden.
+After bringing home a cartload of foxgloves, I decided to do some research, seeking answers to all my questions about growing these biennial foxgloves in my garden.

 foxgloves in front of white picket fence and greenhouse -questions and answers

-Foxgloves thrive in areas with full sun or partial shade, making them versatile in a variety of gardens.
+Foxgloves thrive in areas with full sun or partial shade, making them versatile in various gardens.

-When choosing a location to grow foxglove, try to pick an area that receives both sunlight in the morning and some shade during the hotter part of the day.
+When choosing a location to grow foxglove, pick an area that receives sunlight in the morning and some shade during the hotter part of the day.

 foxgloves in front of the greenhouse -questions and answers